Air Defense

 IAI lists Barak ER as the 150 km extended-range branch, adding a booster to the dual-pulse interceptor architecture used in the long-range family.

-Sources: IAI Barak MX
+Sources: IAI Barak ER

 Integrated Air-Defense System